20 Vegetables That Grow Perfectly in the Shade

 By: Anh

-I practically cooked my first batch of summer greens last year by forcing them to sit in eight hours of direct sun.
+I practically cooked my first batch of summer greens by forcing them to sit in eight hours of direct sun.
 I finally shoved the surviving pots under the deck stairs in defeat, and ironically, that’s exactly when they bounced back.
-It turns out you don’t need a sun-drenched farm to pull a decent harvest.
-These are the ones we rely on when sunlight is scarce.

 1. Start with Leaf Lettuce

 If you try growing lettuce in full sun during July, it bolts and turns insanely bitter.
-Moving our lettuce pots into the afternoon shade completely saved the harvest.
-It drops the soil temperature just enough to keep the roots happy.
-You just rip the outside leaves off as you need them and the plant keeps producing.
+Moving the lettuce pots into afternoon shade completely saved my harvest.

 2. Toss in Some Arugula